LATEST POSTS...

 The following should be noted:

-1) Some verbs can be used in both forms with no change in meaning.
+1) The use of both forms of the present perfect with no change in meaning.

 With some verbs such as live and work, the present perfect simple OR continuous can generally be used with no difference in meaning.